muxit-studio/classname-variants/README.md

 });
 ```

-This way a component's props (or part of them) can be directly spread into the target element.
-All variant-related props are used to construct the `className` property while all other props are passed through verbatim:
+This way a component's props (or part of them) can be directly spread into the
+target element.
+All variant-related props are used to construct the `class`
+property while all other props are passed through verbatim:

 ```tsx
 type Props = JSX.IntrinsicElements["button"] &